-As mentioned, high blood pressure causes large birth weight.
+As mentioned, high blood pressure causes a large birth weight.
 This might not seem like a big deal, but large babies increase the risk of birth injury.
 The infant may not fit through the birth canal, resulting in a c-section birth or other complications.
-And, once the baby is born, they can have issues with breathing, blood sugar, and jaundice.
+And, once the baby is born, it can have issues with breathing, blood sugar, and jaundice.

-Women with PCOS are also at an increased risk of delivering prematurely.
+Pregnant women with PCOS are also at an increased risk of delivering prematurely.
 This is because high blood pressure makes it difficult for oxygen and nutrients to get to the baby.
 When the baby can’t get what it needs to grow, early delivery occurs.